 Due to constraints on availability of clinical placements, it may take nine semesters to complete the Bachelor of Science in Nursing (BSN) program.
 The Nursing faculty tries to accommodate student requests to complete the program in eight semesters, but the eight semester time frame is not guaranteed.
-Students apply for their preferred time frame (eight or nine semester) placement during the second semester of their freshman year, and are notified of their placement by the end of that same academic year.
-If demand for completion in eight semesters exceeds available clinical placements and/or accreditation mandated limits on class sizes, students will be placed based on their ranked grade point average in the nursing pre-requisite courses and progression in the program.
+Students apply for their preferred time frame (eight or nine semester) placement during the second semester of their freshman year and are notified of their placement by the end of that same academic year.
+If demand for completion in eight semesters exceeds available clinical placements and/or limits on class sizes, students will be placed based on their ranked grade point average in the nursing pre-requisite courses and progression in the program.
 Students who are major-ready by the end of their sophomore year but are placed in the nine-semester time frame for the program may take a leave of absence in the fall semester of their junior year.
 The nine-semester time frame is supported by financial aid in the same way as the eight-semester time frame and it provides students with opportunities to pursue a minor or to participate in a study abroad program.
-Due to the limited amount of nursing practicum space available, no nursing spots will be available for transfer applicants in the near future.